cedadev/jasmin-help-hugo-hinode/content/docs/software-on-jasmin/rocky9-migration-2024.md

   - for a more richly-featured editor or Integrated Development Environment (IDE), users should consider using the remote editing features of {{<link href="https://code.visualstudio.com/docs/remote/ssh">}}VSCode{{</link>}} or
    {{<link "https://www.jetbrains.com/pycharm/">}}PyCharm{{</link>}}, since these can be installed and customised locally by the user to their taste rather than needing central installation and management on JASMIN.
-Watch this space for further advice about how to configure and use VSCode in this way.
+See [access from VSCode]({{% ref "access-from-vscode"%}}).
 - See {{<link "#jaspy">}}jaspy{{</link>}}, {{<link "#jasr">}}jasr{{</link>}} and {{<link "#jasmin-sci">}}jasmin-sci{{</link>}}
 sections below for further information on software.
 - For graphical applications, use the {{<link "#nx-login-nodes">}}NoMachine NX service{{</link>}} rather than